themeteorchef/writing-a-package/writing-a-package.md

 Hopefully what we're loading is pretty clear, but let's talk through it.
 The first block is defining a collection for us on both the client and the server called `FoodGroups`.
 Here, we'll store some default food groups for our "checker" tool.
 Next, we setup a publication for our `FoodGroups` collection along with a startup script, both on the server.

-The startup script is responsible for automatically inserting our default food groups if they don't already exist in the collection.
-Pay attention, we're making sure that our collection is available _before_ we attempt to insert data into it.
+The startup script is responsible for automatically inserting our default food groups if they don't already exist in the collection. **Pay attention, we're making sure that our collection is available _before_ we attempt to insert data into it**.

 The last block is responsible for loading our core package code.
 Here, we load in the module that contains our `Grindage()` function for actually _checking_ food groups, along with some CSS, HTML, and template logic for a helper template we've made (this gives users of our package a little GUI to use the `Grindage()` function).
 Lastly, we've created a route using Iron Router so that our users can easily access our template at `http://localhost:3000/grindage`.
-Sweet!
+[Sweet](http://media3.giphy.com/media/tpvLAVK9FopZC/giphy.gif)!

 #### api.export
 Okay, so we've loaded all of these files...but how do we actually _see_ what they contain?
-If you're keen, you may have noticed that packages are hyper-explicit in terms of what they make available to the outside world.
-If you don't say it, it doesn't happen.
+If you're keen, you may have noticed that packages are hyper-explicit in terms of what they make available to the outside world. **If you don't say it, it doesn't happen**.
 In light of this, any symbols (another word for variables, specifically, of the global nature) we want to "export" from our package to the host application can be passed to the `api.export()` method.

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/packages/grindage/package.js</p>
 ```.lang-javascript
 Package.onUse(function(api) {
   [...]